How to avoid becoming homeless

-If you are a tenant or a homeowner you won’t usually have to leave your home without a court order.
-This can be a lengthy process.
-Going to court can cost a lot of money and you may be liable to pay some of the cost.
+Going to court can cost a lot of money and you may have to pay some of this cost.
 You should get advice if you are thinking of going to court.

 You should contact your local district office if you are considering mediation help.